anchorP34/Baseball-Reference-Extracts/README.md

             HomeDefenseInnings - Arrays of each defensive inning for every home game of the season.
 If X, that meant the inning wasn't needed in the bottom of the 9th AwayInnings - Arrays of each defensive inning for every away game of the season.

+# JSON Files (baseball_season_XXXX_full.json)
+If you do not want to manually web scrape the values from the get_all_season_innings.py script, I have pulled the same information for the 2015-2018 seasons.
+They have all of the same information as the output of the get_all_season_innings.py script, with the overall heading key being the season year.
+They are JSON files, so the easiest way to pull in the information is with the following code:

+    import json
+    seasons = [2015,2016,2017,2018]

+    for season in seasons:
+        # For each season, load in the web scraped data json file
+        with open('baseball_season_{}_full.json'.format(season)) as f:
+            globals()['season_{}'.format(season)] = json.load(f)